Remembering Dr. Martin Luther King Jr.

 Like his role model for nonviolent protest, Mohandas K. Gandhi, King grew to be a world figure by embracing universal humanitarian concerns that surmounted ethnicity and religion.
 As he once said, "Evil is not driven out, but crowded out ... through the expulsive power of something good."

-Five years ago, Barack Obama took over as the country's chief executive officer.
-Many believe that with this historic presidency came the "thawing" of the King legacy.
+Eight years ago, Barack Obama took over as the country's chief executive officer.
+At the time, many believed that with this historic presidency came the "thawing" of the King legacy.

 Tags: Martin Luther King, King Holiday, Civil Rights, Human Rights, Media by Sistrunk